sebj/iOS-Shortcuts-Reference/README.md

 # Misc Notes
 * The last Workflow version was 1.7.8
-* The first Shortcuts version was 2.0.0
+* The first Shortcuts version was 2.0.0 (with iOS 12)
+* Shortcuts 3.0.0 arrived with iOS 13

 # Contributing
 Pull requests with new and updated information or suggestions are welcome!